 The first scene of the film The Lady is set in Rangoon, 1947.
-At this time Rangoon is the Capital of Myanmar (Burma).
-In this scene, General Aung San is leaving to go to work, an important meeting.
+At this time Rangoon is the capital of Myanmar (Burma).
+In this scene, General Aung San is leaving to work, for an important meeting.
 As Aung San leaves he places a single light pink flower in Aung San Suu Kyi’s hair.
-Showing love and appreciation that she is still alive.
-A camera shot is a mid shot of Aung San Suu Kyi, the light is directly on her face creating a soft effect on her cheeks creating a very youthful look, she also has a pink flower behind her ear which was placed there by her father.
+This shows love and appreciation that she is still alive.
+A mid camera shot of Aung San Suu Kyi is taken, as light is directed on her face.
+This creates a soft effect on her cheeks to portray a very youthful look.
+She also has a pink flower behind her ear which was placed there by her father.
 This represents love and hope between the two characters, which is shown throughout the film.
-She has big wide brown eyes that smile with the light from the sun as it hits her eyes.
-This shows that the director was trying to portray that she is a very a calm, contented, safe and happy child.
+She has big wide brown eyes that smile as light from the sun hits her eyes.
+This shows that the director was trying to portray that she is a very a calm, content, safe and happy child.

-The second scene in ‘The lady’ is based in a small village out of Rangoon.
+The second scene in ‘The Lady’ is based in a small village out of Rangoon.
 In this scene, Aung San Suu Kyi is going to speak to the people of this small village to tell them her intentions and why they should vote for her in the ballot.
-The first thing we see at the bringing of the scene is the red flag that represents “The national league for democracy”, which is written on the front of the flag.
+The first thing we see at the beginning of the scene is the red flag that represents “The national league for democracy”, which is written on the front of the flag.
 This is a wide shot to show the whole flag and where it was hanging.
 It was at the front of the building showing the importance of the democracy.
-In this shot, there is Red, green and white showing the colours of the other military group with the red bandana.
+In this shot, there is red, green and white showing the colours of the other military group with the red bandana.
 This represents that they might be going to appear in the scene negatively.

 As the camera moves we see a mid shot of the armed men jumping out of four-wheel drives.
-The male in charge yells, “No public meetings allowed!” with his uncared teeth showing in a close-up shot.
+The male in charge yells, “No public meetings allowed!” with his rotten teeth showing in a close-up shot.
 This means that all the people excited to hear from Aung San Suu Kyi don’t get to hear what she has to say.
 Instead, they are shocked with what comes with her popularity, the armed forces protecting their democracy and trying to destroy hers.
-This shows their insecurity about how important, strong and known her democracy has become, this group feels very threatened about what is going to happen in the voting.
-The camera does a pan shot of the people of the village standing along a walkway either side clapping the entrance of Aung San Suu Kyi.
+This shows their insecurity about how important, strong and well known her democracy has become.
+This group feels very threatened about what is going to happen in the voting.
+The camera does a pan shot of the people of the village standing along a walkway either side clapping on the entrance of Aung San Suu Kyi.